 The data set must be provided to the IESO no later than five business days following the end of the second month of the obligation period for which the data relates.
 The IESO will review all data submissions and respond to the capacity market participant with notice of any errors or clarifications.
 The capacity market participant will then have two business days from the date the IESO provides such notice to respond, or correct and resubmit the data file to capacity.auction@ieso.ca.

-Failure of a capacity market participant to provide the data set in a timely, complete or accurate manner may result in non-performance charges as specified in MM 5.5
+Failure of a capacity market participant to provide the data set in a timely, complete or accurate manner may result in non-performance charges as specified in MR. Ch.9 s.4.13.

 Performance Assessment